On Exotic Materials in 3D Linear Elasticity with High Symmetry Classes: Proof of the main results

 \section{Proof of the main results}

-This final section is devoted to the proofs of the two main results of this paper: \begin{enumerate} \item Proposition \ref{prop1}, concerning the anisotropic geometric structure of the symmetry classes of elasticity; \item Theorem \ref{thm.NumExo}, concerning the determination of all exotic geometric structures for symmetry classes above orthotropy. \end{enumerate}
+This final section is devoted to the proofs of the two main results of this paper: \begin{enumerate} \item Proposition \ref{prop1}, concerning the generic geometric structure of the symmetry classes of $\Ela$; \item Theorem \ref{thm.NumExo}, concerning the determination of all exotic geometric structures for symmetry classes above orthotropy. \end{enumerate}